hexalang/Hexa/docs/reference.md

 A map is a simple key-value store.
 It's not an object like {}.
 Keys are arbitrary expressions of any type.

+Values attached to the keys are always nullable.

 ```hexa
 let map = ["key": "value", "one": "two"] // Inferred as [String: String]
 let emptyMap [String: String] = [] // Empty map `[]` requires a known type expected for inference